Bachelor of Arts in Chemistry/Biochemistry: Chemistry

 PHYS 163ELECTRONICS LABORATORY I1

-Suggested Supporting Course–see your chemistry/biochemistry advisor.
+Suggested Supporting Course–contact the chemistry/biochemistry advisor.

 Completion of a computer programming course is strongly recommended.